Dr Rowena Packer

 Research Groups: Animal Welfare Science and Ethics, Brain Health and Behaviour, CPCS (Research Programme)

-Research Centres: 91°µÍø Animal Welfare Science and Ethics, Clinical Investigation Centre
+Research Centres: 91做厙 Animal Welfare Science and Ethics, Clinical Investigation Centre

 Rowena's background is in animal behaviour and welfare, having graduated from the University of Bristol in 2009 with a BSc (Hons) in Animal Behaviour and Welfare (1st Class; awarded the UFAW Dissertation Award for highest mark in final year project, and the University of Bristol Undergraduate Scholarship for highest aggregate exam marks).

-Her PhD, awarded in 2013, focused on inherited disorders related to extreme conformation in dogs, and was supervised by and at 91°µÍø.
+Her PhD, awarded in 2013, focused on inherited disorders related to extreme conformation in dogs, and was supervised by and at 91做厙.

 In 2016, she was awarded the award.

-In 2021, she was awarded a Postgraduate Certificate in Veterinary Education (91°µÍø) and became a Fellow of the Higher Education Academy.
+In 2021, she was awarded a Postgraduate Certificate in Veterinary Education (91做厙) and became a Fellow of the Higher Education Academy.

-Rowena's broad research interest is canine health and welfare, focusing on chronic diseases and diseases linked to conformation and how we can improve their diagnosis, treatment and ultimately, prevention.
+Rowena's broad research interest is companion animal health, behaviour and welfare.
+Rowena's research commonly focuses on chronic diseases and diseases linked to conformation and how we can improve their diagnosis, treatment and ultimately, prevention, via human intervention.
 Rowena is interested in how human knowledge and perceptions influence companion animal health and welfare, and how we can help prospective and current owners make better decisions about companion animals, from acquisition through to end-of-life, to improve animal welfare.

 Research group members

-If you are interested in joining Rowena's team as a postgraduate researcher (MRes/PhD) or a postdoctoral researcher/fellow please get in touch via email to discuss opportunities.
+If you are interested in joining Rowena's team as a postgraduate researcher (MRes/PhD) or a Postdoctoral Researcher/Fellow in the research areas listed below, then please do get in touch via email to discuss opportunities.

 - Dr Bree Merritt PhD 2023-2026: Pre-owned Pooches: Characterising commercial and private re-homing and re-selling systems for dogs aged >16 weeks in the UK and implications for canine welfare (Primary supervisor; co-supervised by Dr Dan O'Neill, Dr Zoe Belshaw and Dr Kirsten McMillan, funded by Dogs Trust)

-- Dr Lizzie Youens Research Assistant/MRes 2023-2024: Exploring health implications and public demand for brachycephalic ‘designer’ outcrosses (Line manager/Primary supervisor; co-supervised by Dr Dan O'Neill, funded by AWF, Blue Cross and RSPCA, MRes Passed with Distinction)
+- Dr Lizzie Youens Research Assistant/MRes 2023-2024: Exploring health implications and public demand for brachycephalic ‘designer’ outcrosses (Line manager/Primary supervisor; co-supervised by Dr Dan O'Neill, funded by AWF, Blue Cross and RSPCA, MRes Passed with Distinction.
+Now starting a PhD at the University of Bristol.

 - Mr Bill Carter MRes 2023-2024: The impacts of Progressive Retinal Atrophy-associated vision-loss on dog and owner Quality of Life (Secondary supervisor, co-supervised by Dr Siobhan Abeyesinghe and Dr Charlotte Dawson)